VDuggi/ai-case-study/README1.md

-# TITLE: A Review of Tempus
+# A Review of Tempus

 ## Overview and Origin